jadwana/blog_op/README.md

 # blog_op
-This projets is the 5th Openclassrooms project of the PHP/Symfony developer course : develop your own blog using PHP
+This project, develop your own blog using PHP, is a part of my training with Openclassrooms : Application's developper - PHP/Symfony.

 ## Features